ionic-team/ionic-framework/packages/core/README.md

 # @ionic/core

-[Ionic](https://ionicframework.com/) is the open-source app development framework that makes it easy to build top quality native and progressive web apps with web technologies.
-Ionic Core is able to provide the collection by using Web Components at the lowest-level, so they work in any framework or with no framework at all.
+[Ionic](https://ionicframework.com/) is an open source App Development Framework that makes it easy to build top quality Native and Progressive Web Apps with web technologies.

+The Ionic Core package contains the Web Components that make up the reusable UI building blocks of Ionic Framework.
+These components are designed to be used in traditional frontend view libraries/frameworks (such as [Stencil](https://stenciljs.com/), React, Angular, or Vue), or on their own through traditional JavaScript in the browser.

 ## Features